ouravantgarde/redrainbow/testywawa.md

 <abbr title="What the buzzy?">**testing buzz**</abbr>

-*[apple]: a juicy morsel
+*[apple]: Wow!
+Every time apple it mentioned, it will give it a tooltip instead of having to set up an html tag for every single instance!

-apple and apple two, these use awesome automatic tooltip markdown that works on jekyll sites but not github flavored markdown!
+apple and apple two, these use awesome automatic tooltip markdown that works on jekyll sites but not github flavored markdown! apple apple Apple apple

 How does one create indents?
-Does this work?
+Does a tab or two work?

+No it doesn't work, instead you have to make a darn `&nbsp;` for every empty space you need!

+&nbsp;&nbsp;&nbsp;&nbsp;See, now THIS is indented!
+This is going to be annoying...